BrainPuzzle: Hybrid Physics and Data-Driven Reconstruction for Transcranial Ultrasound Tomography: Related Work

 Time reversal acoustics~(TRA) \cite{fink2000time} and full waveform inversion~(FWI) \cite{guasch2020full} are physics-based ultrasound imaging methods that have demonstrated significant potential in medical applications.
 TRA has been successfully applied for focusing and compensation through heterogeneous tissues, while FWI, originally developed in geophysics, has recently been adapted for ultrasound to reconstruct tissue properties with high resolution.
 Together, these methods illustrate the promise of physics-informed approaches for advancing both diagnostic and therapeutic imaging.

 TRA utilizes the recorded ultrasound signal, reverses it in time, and retransmits it back into the medium.
 This process effectively refocuses the wave energy to its source location.
 Widely applied in medical imaging, this technique is instrumental in accurately localizing anomalies such as tumors or lesions.
 By utilizing the full wavefield information from ultrasound signals, FWI iteratively refines a model of the medium's internal structure.
 This advanced technique excels at reconstructing detailed acoustic speed of sound maps, effectively highlighting variations in tissue density, stiffness, and other key properties.
-Both of them have been adapted for medical ultrasound imaging to non‐invasively characterize human organs, such as the brain~\cite{Truncated-2024-Wu, Dual-2023-Caradoc, guasch2020full}, breast~\cite{Learned-2023-Lozenski, fan2022model, roy2016ultrasound,Waveform-2015-Wang, agudo20183d}, and other tissues~\cite{Openpros-2025-Wang, wang2015reverse}, demonstrating their versatility and potential in complex diagnostic applications.
+Both of them have been adapted for medical ultrasound imaging to non‐invasively characterize human organs, such as the brain~\cite{Ultrasound-2024-Li, Truncated-2024-Wu, Amortized-2023-Orozco, Dual-2023-Caradoc, guasch2020full}, breast~\cite{Learned-2023-Lozenski, fan2022model, roy2016ultrasound,Waveform-2015-Wang, agudo20183d}, and other tissues~\cite{Openpros-2025-Wang, New-2024-Pan, wang2015reverse}, demonstrating their versatility and potential in complex diagnostic applications.
+Notably, the recent study by Orozco et al.~\cite{Amortized-2023-Orozco} introduced a physics-informed summary statistic framework for brain imaging, illustrating how TRA can be leveraged to significantly reduce data dimensionality while preserving essential physical information.
 For a comprehensive overview of wave-based imaging techniques and their broad medical applications, readers are referred to the survey in~\cite{Physics-2025-Lin}.